sage-code/eve/manual/operators.md

 ## Relation Operators

-Level use two symbols to create a additional operators.
+EVE use two symbols to create a additional operators.

 |Symbol| Description
 |------|-----------------------------------------------------------------------